wangjun-microsoft/Cognitive-Documentation/Content/en-us/QnAMaker/SubscriptionKeys.md

 -->

 # Authentication & Subscription keys #
-You will need a Microsoft Account if you don't already have one, to sign in to the portal.
+You will need a [Microsoft account](https://www.microsoft.com/en-us/account/) if you don't already have one, to sign in to the portal.

 You will receive a unique pair of keys.
 The second one is just a spare.
-Please do not share the secret keys with anyone
+Please do not share the secret keys with anyone.

 These subscription keys are used to track your usage of the service and need to be part of every request, as mentioned in the API section.
 To view your subscription keys, go to Settings.